Dharmendra: 1998–present: Shift to character roles

+Yamla Pagla Deewana 2 (2013) and Yamla Pagla Deewana Phir Se (2018), but unlike the first film, both the sequels received poor audience response.

+In 2023, he appeared in Karan Johar's ensemble family drama Rocky Aur Rani Kii Prem Kahaani.
+The film opened to a polarising response from reviewers, but grossed over ₹3.5 billion worldwide and proved to be a hit as well as the tenth highest-grossing Indian film of the year.
+At the 71st National Awards, it won National Film Award for Best Popular Film Providing Wholesome Entertainment.
+The following year, Dharmendra co-starred alongside Shahid Kapoor and Kriti Sanon in the romantic comedy Teri Baaton Mein Aisa Uljha Jiya.
+The film received mixed to negative reviews from critics, but still did a lifetime business of ₹1.3 billion worldwide to emerge a commercial success.

+He is next set to appear in Sriram Raghavan's Ikkis (2025), based on the life of Arun Khetarpal.

+Frequent collaborations

+Dharmendra's most successful pairing was with Hema Malini, whom he later married.
+The couple performed together in many films including Tum Haseen Main Jawaan, Sharafat, Naya Zamana, Seeta Aur Geeta, Raja Jani, Jugnu, Dost, Patthar Aur Payal, Sholay, Charas, Maa, Chacha Bhatija and Azaad.

-He has worked with various directors, each with a different style of film-making.
+He has worked with various directors, each with a different style of filmmaking.
 His longest collaboration was with director Arjun Hingorani from 1960 to 1991.
 Dil Bhi Tera Hum Bhi Tere was the debut film of Dharmendra as an actor and Arjun's first directorial venture with Dharmendra as the lead hero.
 They worked together in Kab?
 Kyoon?
 Aur Kahan?, Kahani Kismat Ki, Khel Khilari Ka, Katilon Ke Kaatil and Kaun Kare Kurbanie where Arjun Hingorani was the producer and the director, and Sultanat and Karishma Kudrat Kaa, produced by Arjun Hingorani.
-He worked with director Pramod Chakravorty in Naya Zamana, Dream Girl, Azaad and Jugnu.
-Dharmendra has played dual roles in many films such as Yakeen (1969) as both the hero and the villain, Samadhi (1972) as father and son, Ghazab (1982) as twin brothers, lookalikes in Jhuta Sach (1984) and Jeeo Shaan Se (1997) in triple roles.
+He worked with director Pramod Chakravorty in Naya Zamana, Jugnu, Dream Girl and Azaad.
+Anil Sharma worked with him in many films including Hukumat, Elaan-E-Jung, Farishtay, Tahalka and Apne.

-Dharmendra has worked with all members of the Kapoor family except for Prithviraj Kapoor and Kareena Kapoor.
-He has periodically made films in his native tongue of Punjabi, starring in Kankan De Ohle (Special Appearance) (1970), Do Sher (1974), Dukh Bhanjan Tera Naam (1974), Teri Meri Ik Jindri (1975), Putt Jattan De (1982) and Qurbani Jatt Di (1990).
-Throughout the 1980s and 1990s he continued to appear in many Hindi films in both leading and supporting roles.
-In 1997, he received the Filmfare Lifetime Achievement Award.
-While accepting the award from Dilip Kumar and his wife Saira Banu, Dharmendra became emotional and remarked that he had never won the Filmfare Award for Best Actor despite having worked in so many successful films and nearly a hundred popular films.
-Speaking on this occasion Dilip Kumar commented, "Whenever I get to meet with God Almighty, I will set before Him my only complaint – why did you not make me as handsome as Dharmendra?".